 High Blood Cholesterol.
-If there is too much cholesterol and fat in your blood it builds up in the walls of vessels that supply blood to the heart and can lead to blockages.
-A "lipoprotein profile" tests your levels of total, LDL ("bad"), and HDL ("good") cholesterol, and triglycerides, a fatty substance in the blood.
+Nearly half of black women have a total cholesterol that's too high.
+Excess cholesterol and fat in your blood builds up in the walls of vessels that supply blood to the heart and can lead to blockages.
+A "lipoprotein profile" tests your levels of the key types of cholesterol-total, LDL ("bad"), and HDL ("good") cholesterol-and triglycerides, a fatty substance in the blood.